Sodom (Final Fight): Appearances

-Other appearances

 Sodom makes a cameo appearance in the 1999 anime film Street Fighter Alpha: The Animation as a fighter who travels with Ryu, Ken, Chun-Li and some other fighters to Dr. Sadler's laboratory to find and rescue Ryu's alleged younger brother, Shun, though Sodom's comments hint that he is only doing it to prove he is not a coward.
 As the fighters battle it out to demonstrate their skills to Sadler, Sodom takes on Ken, but is beaten.
 He and the other fighters are later imprisoned in a cell to have their fighting Ki stripped, but they are released by Ken and Chun-Li.

+Promotion and reception

 For Capcom's 15th anniversary of Street Fighter, SOTA Toys released a series of action figures, amongst which was Sodom.
 The figure was fully posable with 16 points of articulation, and modeled after his Street Fighter Alpha appearance.

-Development

-In the English-language localization of Final Fight for the Super NES and Sega CD, Sodom was renamed Katana.
-The name change was repeated in the SNES version of Street Fighter Alpha 2 to maintain consistency.
-The initial name change was due to its reference to sodomy, as well as a possible religious reference to Sodom and Gomorrah.

-In the Street Fighter Alpha games, Sodom is an American character trying to speak Japanese, he is a comedic object of ridicule in his failed attempts at the language.
-In the Japanese version of Street Fighter Alpha, Sodom's inability to speak fluent Japanese is portrayed in his win quotes by having him use English words that are pronounced similarly to whatever Japanese words he is trying to say with a Japanese translation below.